CS540-22/HomebrewGUI/proposal.md

 ## Team - COLTER
 - Skills
     ‒ Has anyone on the team built something like this before? ‒ Are the tools known or new to the team?
+    Designing a user interface is not new to the team members of this team.
+All of us have some experience designing and implementing
+    UI's.
+However, our experience is mainly with pyQT and other UI development tools.
+This will be the first time each of us is using
+    Flutter and thus will be expecting a learning curve while developing the UI.
 - Roles
     ‒ What are the roles of the team members? ‒ Will the roles be fixed or rotating?
+    The roles for our team will include a project manager and two frontend developers.
+The role of project manager will go to Braxton Haynie as he was the one that formed the project and has led the initial deign process.
+He will be tasked with keeping the project on track and managing the overall flow of the project.
+Since this project is a frontend project, there will be two frontend developers, Vishal Aiely and Colter
+    Swanson.
+They will be responsible for the layout of the user interface and how well it will communicate its features to the customer.
+The role of tester will also be assigned.
+It will be assined as a rotating role among the three people on this project.
+The other roles assigned are fixed unless conflict arises later on in the project and change is needed.

 ## Project Management - VISHAL
 - Schedule